biolink/kgx/developer-guide.md

 The Transformer class is responsible for reading data from an instance of `kgx.source.source.Source` and writing to an instance of `kgx.sink.sink.Sink`.

-The Transformer is built to support various scenarios of execution.
+The Transformer supports various scenarios of execution.

 #### Scenario I